Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 ### Add several records from a file

-Adding single records one by one is useful sometimes, but honestly we all want to add data in bulk.
+Adding single records one by one is useful sometimes, but many users want to add data in bulk.
 Users often have data in tables that were created in MS Excel, recorded with a digital device or by any other mean.
-You can import this data into Zendro from an **Excel file** (.xlsx) or a **coma separated file** (.csv).
+You can import this data into Zendro from an **Excel file** (.xlsx) or a **comma separated value file** (.csv).

 The data file is expected to follow these requirements:

-1. Column names in the first row must correspond to model attributes (i.e. column names in the Zendro master table for that model)
+1. Column names in the first row must correspond to model attributes (i.e. column names in the Zendro main table for that model)
 2. Empty values should be represented as `NULL`.
 3. Date and time formats must follow the [RFC 3339](https://tools.ietf.org/html/rfc3339) standard.